-Capital Trustees is a full member, unique in Ticino, of the Swiss Association of Trust Companies (SATC), the association that brings together trust companies that professionally perform trustee services in Switzerland and that enjoy great prestige and excellent reputation.
+Capital Trustees is a full member, of the Swiss Association of Trust Companies (SATC), the association that brings together trust companies that professionally perform trustee services in Switzerland and that enjoy great prestige and excellent reputation.
 As such, the company is required to adhere to a code of ethics and conduct in the progress of its business.

 ranking Global Competitiveness Report (World Economic Forum)

 billions of USD assets held by CH banks (¼ of the world market)